Raquel Welch, 'Fantastic Voyage' star, has died at age 82 | KRDO

 Her career took off two years later, with the release of the science fiction film "Fantastic Voyage," about a team of scientists shrunken and injected into a critically ill man's body; and "One Million Years, B.C.," a prehistoric drama that cast Welch as the cavewoman Loana, with the photos of her in a fur bikini becoming the foundation of the movie's marketing campaign, while turning Welch into an international sex symbol.
 (The poster later became a central device in the acclaimed movie "The Shawshank Redemption.")

-A number of starring roles for Welch followed in the late 1960s, including the westerns "Bandolero" and "100 Rifles," the latter notable for her then-controversial interracial love scene with former football star Jim Brown.
+Welch's career in TV and film spanned decades.
+A number of starring roles for Welch followed in the late 1960s, including the westerns "Bandolero!" and "100 Rifles," the latter notable for her then-controversial interracial love scene with former football star Jim Brown.

+In 1967, following the instant success of "Fantastic Voyage" and "One Million Years, B.C.," Welch starred as Lilian Lust in "Bedazzled," a film that was later remade in 2000 starring Elizabeth Hurley and Brendan Fraser.

+The Chicago-born actress went on to star as Constance de Bonacieux in the 1973 movie "The Three Musketeers."
+Welch won a best actress Golden Globe award for her performance, and reprised her role as de Bonacieux in the 1974 sequel "The Four Musketeers: Milady's Revenge."

 The-CNN-Wire